zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-amazon.md

 Undone sin cleanses oneself.
 They are not separately the good and the impurity Cleaner.
 The other one does not clean the other.
 Mesili Mutual Not redeemable.”
 Wadarana was received by the chapters.
-“Brahman, Nirvana is in this way.
-The Nirvana road exists.
+“Brahman, Nibbana is in this way.
+The Nibbana road exists.
 Samadan I am the one who will do.
-Nevertheless, I am advised by the patronage And some of my men will expect nirvana, which will be carried out.
+Nevertheless, I am advised by the patronage And some of my men will expect Nibbana, which will be carried out.
 Someone does not expect.
 Brahman, here what am I going to do, Brahman is the one who is prophesy the way.
 Budurajathemama says the way.
 Himself Adhered to Nahu.
 It is impossible to get rid of the mucosa.